rlpacheco/abseff/README.md

 *Display*:

-point absolute effect = 319
+Base 1000

+The risk with control group is 385 per 1000.

-lower_limit absolute effect = 242
+The anticipated absolute effects is 319 per 1000 (95% CI = 242 to 396).

-upper_limit absolute effect = 396
+The absolute risk difference is -66 per 1000 (95% CI = -143 to 11).

+Base 100

+The risk with control group is 38 per 100.

+The anticipated absolute effects is 32 per 1000 (95% CI = 24 to 40).

+The absolute risk difference is -6 per 100 (95% CI = -14 to 2).

 *Explanation*:

 This example is calculating the absolute effects on base 1000 for a relative risk of 0.83 (95% CI of 0.63 to 1.03) considering a control risk of 50/130.
-The antecipated risk with intervention is 319 (242 to 396) per 1000 patients.
+The antecipated risk with intervention is 319 (242 to 396) per 1000 patients, corresponding to an absolute risk difference of 66 fewer patients per 1000 (143 fewer to 11 more).
+The display also shows results for base 100.

-*Example (2)*:

-. **abseff** rr100 0.83 0.63 1.03 50 130

-*Display*:

-point absolute effect = 32

-lower_limit absolute effect = 24

-upper_limit absolute effect = 40

-*Explanation*:

-If you wish an easy and rapid convertion on base 100 you can identify rr100.
-The rationale is the same on example(1), but the results are on base 100.
-The antecipated risk with intervention is 32 (24 to 40) per 100 patients.

 2) **Absolute effect based on odds ratios**

 **abseff** or N2 N3 N4 N5 N6

-**abseff** or100 N2 N3 N4 N5 N6

 N2 = point estimate for the odds ratio